 Unfortunately, there isn't a magic wand that will tick all the requirements for these areas, but as part of our consultative approach, we can offer a range of studio flooring that should satisfy most of the criteria.

-Due to the varied nature of exercise studios, the different types of studio flooring we offer includes rubber, rubber tiles, rubber mats, sports vinyl flooring, sports linoleum, polyurethane, sprung wooden timber floors, sports carpet and even laminate flooring.
+Due to the varied nature of exercise studios, the different types of product we offer includes rubber, rubber tiles, rubber mats, vinyl flooring, sports linoleum, polyurethane, sprung wooden timber floors, sports carpet and even laminate.

 Another key consideration is the acoustic issues faced by operators who have a busy class timetable.
 A class full of members can have an impact on noise and vibration pollution to other areas of a health club so an acoustic underlay or acoustic undercarriage might be an option.

 As with all our suppliers, we have laboratory test data to indicate what type of system will work best, but to really find out how a floor performs we can carry out live tests on-site to ensure any acoustic issues are reduced as much as possible.

 Studio floors can really create a wow factor- that's why we offer bespoke flooring solutions such as logo installation or functional marking installation.

 Now that sleds are a staple piece of equipment in many fitness facilities, sled tracks have exploded in popularity.
 We specialise in making tracks of varying design and colour and we can even design a bigger space that uses the same floor finish throughout.